Genivia/ugrep/README.md

            line  if  the  regular expression (RE) in the pattern matches the input line without its trailing newline.
 An empty expression  matches  every line.
 Each  input  line  that matches at least one of the patterns is written to the standard output.
-To search for patterns that span  mul- tiple lines, use option -o.

            The ugrep utility normalizes and decodes encoded input  to  search  for the  specified ASCII/Unicode patterns.
 If the input contains a UTF BOM indicating UTF-8, UTF-16, or UTF-32 input, then  ugrep  normalizes  the input to UTF-8.
 If no UTF BOM is present, then ugrep assumes the input is ASCII, UTF-8, or raw binary.
 To explicitly specify an input  encod- ing to decode, use option -Q, --encoding.

            The following options are available:

            -A NUM, --after-context=NUM
                   Print  NUM  lines  of  trailing  context  after  matching lines.
                   Places a --group-separator between contiguous groups of matches.
                   See also the -B, -C, and -y options.